Life Zemplified – a healthier, wealthier, joy-filled simpler life with an abundance of Zen-like moments

 - Suggesting.
 Speak up and offer new ideas and solutions.
 Be ready to provide other recommendations if the first suggestion is not embraced.

 - Being Receptive.
-Keep an open mind and actively listen to others ideas, knowledge, and experiences.
+Keep an open mind and actively listen to other ideas, knowledge, and experiences.
 Look for positive nuggets of information that you can use to achieve new roles and responsibilities.

 - Being Spontaneous.
 You never know what opportunities you might miss if you keep a closed and rigid mindset.
 Try changing your plans at the last minute.
-Accept a last minute invite.
+Accept a last-minute invite.
 Drive a different way home.
 Learn improv.
+Play.

 - Embracing.
 Practice staying calm and accepting when unexpected changes occur.
 Strive to find ways to make changes work instead of looking for problems or reasons why they won’t work.
 It initially may require a strong will and discipline to accept change, but it will eventually become natural with time and practice.